Yann-Situ/PSSFFS2KXX/README.md

    - [ ] improve animation of balls
    - [ ] squish anim for squish balls
    - [x] add several balls (bouncy ball, fire ball, linked ball, phantom ball)
-   - [.] handle interactions with environment elements
+   - :pushpin: handle interactions with environment elements
-   - [.]
-Add new powers when selection+active (such as megaBOUM, dash, RollingDestroying...)
+   - :pushpin: Add new powers when selection+active (such as megaBOUM, dash, RollingDestroying...)
 * Juice :
    - [x] Camera shake on heavy ball, dunks and other style action
    - [x] particles on balls, dust on footsteps & slide